 From mild to mortal: Unlocking the mystery of Covid19 symptoms

 One of the mysteries of Covid19 is the vastly different ways it can affect peoples’ health.
-While one person may become seriously ill, another may carry no symptoms at all.
-We’ll explore how genomics is helping to understand our suscpetibility to the virus.
+While one person may become seriously ill, another may display no symptoms at all.
+We’ll explore how genomics is helping to understand our susceptibility to the virus.